 - The city of Tar Valon in the Wheel of Time series, which surrounds the White Tower and is surrounded by the Shining Walls.
 All the buildings were built ahead of time by master stonemasons in pretty shapes reminiscent of waves and seashells and such, and the White Tower in the middle is housing for the powerful Aes Sedai, an order of magic-users with great political influence.
 Also fits the snobbishness bit, since the Aes Sedai are rather arrogant.

-- Edmond Hamilton rather goes in for these.
-The capital of the Mid-Galactic Empire is especially memorable being built of glass upon shining silica cliffs above a silver sea.
+- The capital of the Mid-Galactic Empire in The Star Kings by Edmond Hamilton is built of glass upon shining silica cliffs above a silver sea.
 With a hot white sun like Canopus overhead the citizenry must have to wear shades.

 - Capitol in The Hunger Games certainly looks the part, even though its actually a Wretched Hive filled with decadent hedonists who take from the poor Districts without giving anything back and expect annual entertainment in the form of the eponymous games (i.e. gladiatorial battles to the death).
 The film makes it look even more spectacular, a sharp contrast to the poverty-stricken District 12.